 Suzanne (Rich) Eaton

-Over three decades, I’ve worked in a variety of creative fields—as an editorial illustrator, a magazine designer, a concept artist, and a website builder.
-I earned a BFA in Illustration from Mass.
-College of Art, studied education theory as a grad student, and currently I plan community events around large collaborative LEGO builds.
+For over thirty years, I’ve worked in a variety of creative fields—as an editorial illustrator, a magazine designer, a concept artist, and a website builder.
+Currently I plan community-engaging collaborative art events for a non-profit, using LEGO bricks as a medium.

 Please, take a look around.
 Follow me on social media, and contact me with any questions.
 Thank you for visiting!